FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 Reading the source code more thoroughly, you might wonder about the definition of the coefficients as `coefs = coef_mus + coef_offsets * coef_sigmas`.
 The explanations of the model I have given and also the plot, actually shows the *centered version* of a hierarchical model.
 For me the centered version feels much more intuitive and is easier to explain.
-The downside is that the direct dependency of the local parameters on the global ones make it hard for a sampler like MCMC but also SVI methods to explore certain regions of the local parameter space.
+The downside is that the direct dependency of the local parameters on the global ones make it hard for many MCMC sampling methods but also SVI methods to explore certain regions of the local parameter space.
 This effect is called *funnel* and can be imagined as walking with the the same step length on a bridge that gets narrower and narrower.
 From the point on where the bridge is about as wide as your step length, you might become a bit hesitant to explore more of it.
 As very often the case, a reparameterization overcomes this problem resulting